Earth Energy Fruits & Veggies Versus Balance of Nature: Are They Worth It or Not?

 Which Ingredients List is Better?

-Aside from ginger, all of the ingredients in Earth Energy can be found in Balance of Nature.
-It also has high-nutrition additions like broccoli, cayenne pepper, shiitake mushroom, wheatgrass, cranberry and aloe vera not found in Fruits & Veggies by Earth Energy.
+Aside from ginger and camu camu, all of the ingredients in Earth Energy Fruits & Veggies can be found in Balance of Nature.
+The later also has high-nutrition additions like broccoli, cayenne pepper, shiitake mushroom, wheatgrass, cranberry and aloe vera not found in the Earth Energy capsules.

 Based purely on an ingredients comparison, Balance of Nature is clearly the better fruit and vegetable supplement.
-It also has a much higher daily dosage of 6 capsules providing around 4000 mg of whole food powder.
+It also has a much higher daily dosage of 6 pills providing around 4,000 mg of whole food powder.

 That said, both of these whole food supplements are very expensive and there are much better Balance of Nature alternatives out there.

-Simply Nature’s Promise is similar to Balance of Nature, with more nutrient-rich foods, a lower price and sourced only from farms and orchards in the USA.
+Other options include Superfood MD, a soy-free copy of Balance of Nature, available for less than both it and Earth Energy.
+Simply Nature’s Pledge, with more nutrient-rich foods, a lower price and sourced only from local farms and orchards in the USA.

 Earth Energy Pros and Cons